MoniMurray/spin-me-a-story/README.md

-#Spin-me-a-Story
+# Spin-me-a-Story

 Spin-me-a-Story is a Python terminal short-story generator, which runs in the Code Institute mock terminal on Heroku.

-User's can choose the direction their bespoke story takes, see character names they may recognise, and choose to read additional short-stories after the first ends.
+Users can choose the direction their bespoke story takes, see character names they may recognise, and choose to read additional short-stories after the first ends.

+## Features

+A user's input is required to commence the game.
+That input is their name - the user's name must be alphabetic and input cannot be bipassed with a space or the enter key.

+The user's name is then used to ask if they would like to read a story.
+The text input response is limited to 'y' for Yes, or 'n' for No.

+If the user chooses 'n', the message "Goodbye, {username}." prints to the terminal and the application ends.

+If the user chooses 'y', the first line of a random short-story prints to the terminal, followed by an invitation to choose from three options to continue the short-story - the input from the user is limited to the integers 1, 2 or 3.

+On making a selection, the remainder of the short-story prints to the terminal.

+A final choice is offered to the user, with a 'y'/'n' input, to read another story or not.
+If the user elects option 'y' for Yes, a loop begins and a new random short-story is generated.
+If the user's choice is 'n' for No, the terminal message reads "Goodbye, {username}." and the application ends.

+User input is limited to only the options provided in the terminal, and error messages are printed to prompt the user as to what input will be accepted if an error is made.

-##Logic chart
+## Logic chart

 Before beginning to write the code for this project, I used a pencil and paper to draw out a path that a story would follow.
 That initial path took some turns and dead-end forks.
 I used Lucid Chart to build a flow-chart, which is diagramatically easy to follow and which provided some textual prompts to what my next steps should be during the coding process.

 ![Lucid Chart flow-chart](documentation/Lucidchart-flowchart.png)

-##Credits
+## Credits

 When I decided to create a story generator based on my daughter's favourite activity, being told a random made-up story, I turned to Google to find out which other genius had worked on this before me.
 And I found [this](https://towardsdatascience.com/fantasy-story-prompt-generator-2f56bf98dbfa)!

 I needed to force an exit from the program when the user chose option 'n' when asked "Would you like to write a story, {username}?".
 I Googled to find a suitable option and found [this](https://www.askpython.com/python/examples/exit-a-python-program ) and chose to import sys and use the sys.exit() method.

-Writing a short story while writing and escaping while loops takes alot of time, so I used a little of the text from [a story](https://www.bookbrowse.com/excerpts/index.cfm/book_number/452/harry-potter-and-the-sorcerers-stone) on this book site to help me speed up the non-code aspect of my project.
+Writing a short story while writing and escaping while loops takes alot of time, so I got some inspiration on this book site to help me speed up the non-code aspect of my story generation project.
+Please follow this [link](https://www.bookbrowse.com/excerpts/index.cfm/book_number/452/harry-potter-and-the-sorcerers-stone) to view the website.

+W3Schools came up first in my Google results when I searched how to center text on the terminal, please view [here](https://www.w3schools.com/python/ref_string_center.asp#:~:text=The%20center()%20method%20will,default)%20as%20the%20fill%20character.)

+There's alot happening on the terminal in this short-story generator.
+To minimise distraction I wanted to clear the screen for the user on running the application.
+To do this, I've used the import os function which I found here on [Stack Overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) and which is effective.